-Students participating in the Adventure & Leadership Gap Year Program are going to have the opportunity to really delve into Irish culture.
+Students participating in the Adventure & Leadership Gap Year Program and the Irish Arts and Culture Gap Year Program are going to have the opportunity to really delve into Irish culture.
 Not only will they be living and volunteering within the community of an everyday small Irish town, they will also visit some of Ireland’s world famous cultural and heritage sites.

-Cultural immersion is an essential part of this Program.
+Cultural immersion is an essential part of these Programs.

 Students will have an opportunity to interact with and be part of a modern-day community in rural Ireland while reflecting on Irish history current and ancient.
 Becoming deeply involved in another culture challenges students to expand their world view, while developing empathy for other cultures and people.